h2oai/h2ogpt/docs/FAQ.md

 - [x] Handle old vLLM and other models that do not have json mode by using `json_code` mode effectively.
 - [x] When making JSON without guided_json schema, handle MistralAI and OpenAI directly using their JSON mode.

-h2oGPT in general uses guided_json like defined below to tell LLM the schema as part of prompt, unless vLLM >= 0.4.0 when this is provided directly to vLLM.
+h2oGPT in general uses `guided_json` as defined below to tell LLM the schema as part of prompt, unless vLLM >= 0.4.0 when this is provided directly to vLLM.
 Schemas like `guided_json` are not required for JSON mode, but to follow some schema it is required, and only vLLM >= 0.4.0 will strictly follow the schema due to guided generation using outlines package.

 Example `guided_json`, `guided_regex`, `guided_choice` schemas to be passed in as string to h2oGPT.
 ```